crisap94/MHZ19/README.md

 * This library is testing only ESP-WROOM-02/32(ESP8266/ESP32) boards. if you can't execute this library on your arduino (or clone) boards, please contact me.

-* The Sensor through PWM can only implement getPPM(MHZ19_POTOCOL::PWM), so in order to use all the functionalities use UART protocol.
+* The Sensor through PWM can only implement getPpmPwm(), so in order to use all the functionalities use UART protocol.

 # MHZ19 library function

-## Constractor
+## Constructor

 * MHZ19
-  normal constractor. if you use this constractor, you must execute begin() function after this constractor execute.
+  normal constractor. if you use this constractor, you must execute begin() function after this constractor.

 * MHZ19(int rx, int tx)
   setting rx and tx pin, and initialize Software Serial.